KeithRochester/Standard-Monitoring-Framework/Documentation/Monitoring Types/Windows URL Monitor.md

 ﻿
 # SMF: Windows URL Request
 Used to monitor URLs from a Windows watcher.
-Uses out of the Box URL monitoring.
+Uses out of the box URL monitoring.

 Monitors: